It’s become a familiar scene over the past few months.

 On Wednesday, North Carolina became the latest center of the teacher walkout movement, as nearly 20,000 teachers attended demonstrations in the state capital of Raleigh, organized under the hashtag #RedforEd.

 Much like previous demonstrations, teachers are calling for more than fatter paychecks.
-They also want “a better environment for public education,” as elementary school teacher Tracey Brumble tells the News Herald.
+They also want “a better environment for public education,” as elementary school teacher Tracey Brumble tells the AP.

 This includes updated resources like textbooks and classroom supplies.